The-Marcy-Lab-School/problem-set-4_4/short-response.md

       console.log(context);
       ```

+This code will log the global window object and all its properties.
+This is because 'this' refers to the current window that it is called upon.
+Assigning it to the context variable does not change the window 'this' is pointing at when logged.

 3. What will the code below output?
 Explain the difference, if any, between this output and that of problem 8.
       ```javascript
       const obj = {